-Even though personal auto and commercial policies are a packaged product and contain many of the same coverages, there are distinct differences that are very important.
+Even though personal auto and commercial auto policies are a packaged product and contain many of the same coverages, there are distinct differences that are very important.
 Most every contractor will use a pickup truck or van for work that is insured on their personal auto policy.
 Doing so puts the vehicle owner at risk for several reasons:

 - Personal insurance policies exclude coverage when the vehicle is being used for business.
 If the insured is driving a van for work purposes and is involved in an at-fault accident, according to this exclusion in the policy, the company can elect not to pay the claim.
 Why aren’t most drivers aware of this?
 They never read the terms of the policy and typically forget warnings from an agent the minute they leave the office or hang up the phone.

 - Typically, the personal auto liability limit is $300,000 or $500,000.
 This is an insufficient limit when using a vehicle for business purposes.